Parashat Ki Tissa

 In every aspect of our lives be it personal, professional or emotional, time and the understanding of the value of time, patience and persistence, are ultimately what lead to greatness and success.

-Imagine if Moses had prayed once or twice and had not received an answer?
+Imagine if Moses had prayed once or twice and had not received an answer.
 He would have given up and history as we know it, would have ended.
-Rather Moses’ persistance rebuilt the relationship, which led to the building of a sanctuary and ultimately the history of our People.
+Rather Moses’ persistence rebuilt the relationship, which led to the building of a sanctuary and ultimately the history of our People.